g-leech/argmin-gravitas/_posts/2025-06-20-narrative-dynamics-in-llms.markdown

 * Yes yes, it’s a matrix of a billion/trillion numbers (and a program which reads them and decodes them).
 But this doesn’t explain anything at the high level we’re talking about here.
 * Yes yes, it’s a representation of the internet, a sort of vector database with profound semantic search built in.
 But it’s smarter than that implies: to compress this data it had to build some [good representations](https://x.com/norpadon/status/1939637142944366823/photo/1) which can go (somewhat, sometimes) beyond what it's seen.<br>

-* The real proposition of this class is that an LLM is **a thing trying to predict what it is**.
+* The real proposition of this class is that an LLM is **a thing trying to predict what it is** (this time).
 This is hard!
 Particularly since it is no _particular_ thing.
 It's the most extreme example of [thrownness](https://en.wikipedia.org/wiki/Thrownness) ever: no episodic memory, impoverished senses, operating in millions of very different contexts, with people it usually doesn't know (except by inference, truesight).
 <!-- It’s an Evidentialist.  -->
 <!-- A reified meme about a future system it is not, but becomes like the more we write about it -->